• Blog

 Heat maps have found applications far beyond website analytics.
 In UX design, heat maps help designers understand user interactions with interfaces.
 Marketing teams use heat maps to analyze ad performance and email engagement.

 One innovative application is in retail store layout optimization.
 Retailers use heat maps to track customer movement patterns within physical stores.
 This data helps optimize product placement and store layout for increased sales.
-A study by PathIntelligence found that optimizing store layouts based on heat map data increased sales by up to 8% in some cases.

 In scientific research, heat maps visualize complex data sets.
 For example, biologists use heat maps to represent gene expression levels across different conditions.
 This allows for quick identification of patterns and anomalies in large datasets.